 For many, spring cleaning is a time to open the windows and do a little scrubbing and organizing.
 For others, it’s time to get the yard in shape.

-Whether you’re tackling inside or outside of your home, the first day of spring is followed by Poison Prevention Week, so it’s the perfect time to share some spring cleaning precautions.
+Whether you’re tackling inside or outside of your home, the first day of spring falls during National Poison Prevention Week (NPPW) this year, so it’s the perfect time to share some spring cleaning precautions.

-More time spent at home due to COVID-19 has caused an uptick in the number of dangerous household cleaner and hand sanitizer exposures we’ve seen in children.
-Poisonings are now the leading cause of death from injuries in the United States as reported by the Centers for Disease Control and Prevention, so keep these safety precautions in mind during your home improvement projects:
+Poisonings are the third leading cause of death from injuries in the United States as reported by the Centers for Disease Control and Prevention (CDC).
+Keep these safety tips in mind when working around your house.

 Spring Cleaning Safety Precautions